 2. Construct a Clear Brand Mission Statement

-A line or two summing up your whole company is what we call a brand mission statement.
+A line or two sums up your whole company is a brand mission statement.
 You have to brainstorm for ideas to jot down this one sentence that is concise in what it means.

 Your mission statement should adhere to the overall structure of your branding strategies.
-Every brand has a story to tell and the mission statement delineates what your company does.
-This message is specified to the company’s internal functions, its ideology, the reason for being, prospects in the market, and the competitive advantage it has over its competitors.
-And it’s the only way for the DIY branding for small business to make a lasting impact.
+Every brand has a story to tell, and the mission statement delineates what your company does.
+This message is specified to the company’s internal functions, ideology, the reason for being, its prospects in the market, and the competitive advantage it has over its competitors.
+And it’s the only way for the DIY branding for small businesses to make a lasting impact.

 Role of the Statements

-These statements are mostly delivered to drive inspiration and motivation for the company’s employees.
+These statements are mostly delivered to inspire and motivate the company’s employees.
 Though the timely objectives might demand different actions and products from the company, the mission statement remains the same.

 If you want to write a mission statement, just use the words that describe your company.
-Form a suitable sentence.
-It’s totally up to you to either use a word or a sentence.
+Form a proper sentence.
+It’s up to you to use a word or a sentence.
 Once you take it slow and steady at a time, you can elaborate on your mission statement.
 Ensure that your mission statement resonates with your long-term goals and is flexible.

 “To refresh the world in mind, body, and spirit.
 To inspire moments of optimism and happiness through our brands and actions.”

 See what they did there?
-With a brand message as such, they’ve pointed out their values that they are willing to deliver to their audience.
+With a brand message, they’ve pointed out the values they are willing to deliver to their audience.
 Now, observe how successful their product branding is.
 Their mission aligns with their marketing strategies.

 3. Determine Your Target Audience

-Albeit other parts are important, pinpointing your target audience is the cornerstone of branding.
-Your business runs because of your customers and they’re the driving force behind your brand.
-Now imagine that you’re pitching for an apparel line and you have a generalized audience in mind.
-In theory, you can generate a lot of revenue with a huge audience, but in reality, the risks are more than prospects.
-The audience is fairly large and you’re unable to gather data on the wide range of customers you’re opting to serve.
+Albeit other parts are essential, pinpointing your target audience is the cornerstone of branding.
+Your business runs because of your customers, the driving force behind your brand.
+Imagine that you’re pitching for an apparel line and have a generalized audience in mind.
+In theory, you can generate a lot of revenue with a vast audience, but the risks are more than the prospects.
+The audience is pretty extensive, and you’re unable to gather data on the wide range of customers you’re opting to serve.

 There are improbable chances that you’ll cater perfectly to every type of customer.
-For people starting DIY branding for small business, it’s crucial to select a cohort of the audience towards whom your product is directed.
-Based on the preferences of your customers, you can create a virtual consumer profile and collect data based on how your brand is performing in the market.
-As your customer database keeps growing, you can analyze it and then devise the marketing strategies that favor your company’s success.
+For people starting DIY branding for small businesses, selecting a cohort of the audience towards whom your product is directed is crucial.
+Based on your customers’ preferences, you can create a virtual consumer profile and collect data based on how your brand is performing in the market.
+As your customer database keeps growing, you can analyze it and devise marketing strategies that favor your company’s success.
 Make sure you deliver the value that your customers prize.
 Always prioritize your customer’s needs and create a call to action to trigger their affirmative responses.